-Then, how do I treat ringworm in cats?
+Then, how do I use Banixx at home to get rid of & treat ringworm in cats?

 - Gently put Banixx on the affected area of your kitten or cat's ringworm using disposable gloves.
 A cotton ball soaked (but not dripping) in Banixx is generally a good approach.
 This may be done two to three times daily for two to four days or, more if needed.

 - Using very light pressure, pat Banixx softly into your cat's or kitten's ringworm area, using the cotton ball or just your fingertips being sure to wear your disposable gloves for this.

 - To prevent the spread of this infection (ringworm in cats is highly contagious) immediately dispose of the gloves.